Khonsu

-Khonsu (ḫnsw; also transliterated Chonsu, Khensu, Khons, Chons, Khonshu, or Konshu; Ϣⲟⲛⲥ) is an ancient Egyptian god of the Moon.
+Khonsu (ḫnsw; also transliterated as Chonsu, Khonshu, Khensu, Khons, Chons; Ϣⲟⲛⲥ) is an ancient Egyptian god of the Moon.
 His name means 'traveller', and this may relate to the perceived nightly travel of the Moon across the sky.
 Along with Thoth, he marked the passage of time and is associated with baboons.
 Khonsu was instrumental in the creation of new life in all living creatures.
 At Thebes, he formed part of a family triad (the "Theban Triad") with Mut his mother and Amun his father.